Lithium producer Albemarle raises 2019 adjusted profit forecast

-(Reuters) - Albemarle Corp (ALB.N) raised its 2019 adjusted profit forecast after posting a 10% jump in the second quarter on Wednesday, as the world’s largest lithium producer sold more volumes of lithium and bromine at higher prices.
+Aug 7 (Reuters) - Albemarle Corp raised its 2019 adjusted profit forecast after posting a 10% jump in the second quarter on Wednesday, as the world’s largest lithium producer sold more volumes of lithium and bromine at higher prices.

 Adjusted net income attributable to the company rose to $164.3 million, or $1.55 per share, in the three months ended June 30, from $150 million, or $1.36 per share, a year earlier.